Other reports and articles on Brexit

 This 100 page report prepared by the Institute for European Environmental Policy, gives a detailed analysis of possible options and consequences of a withdrawal.

 This 157 page review has been prepared by fourteen academic experts.
-A short Executive Summary is also available via the link below.
+A short Executive Summary is also available via the link above.
 The work was funded by the ESRC.